 Pies are the classic Thanksgiving choice, and happen to be ideally suited for the situation, since they can be made a day ahead, stored, and served at room temperature.
-You can go with a classic from the list below, or check out the dozens of tested-and-true options we have here.

 A frozen pie crust will do in a pinch (check out our taste test here), but for best results, you'll want to go homemade.